Docs UI asset integrity (SRI)

 Self-hosting instead

 If your Content-Security-Policy forbids third-party CDNs, point the same assets URLs at copies you serve yourself.
-SRI is optional in that case (the assets are same-origin and under your control), but you can still pin hashes for defense in depth.
+A custom URL may omit SRI (for example for same-origin assets under your control), but pinning a hash still adds defense in depth.

 Malformed hashes fail loudly

 A typo in an SRI value is dangerous: browsers silently ignore an unparseable integrityattribute and load the asset anyway, giving you a false sense of protection.
-To prevent that, DaloyJS validates every hash up front.
-A value that isn't one or more space-separated sha256- / sha384- / sha512- base64 digests throws a TypeError at startup rather than shipping an unprotected page.
+To prevent that, DaloyJS validates every hash when it builds the docs HTML.
+A value that isn't one or more space-separated sha256- / sha384- / sha512- base64 digests throws a TypeError rather than shipping an unprotected page: immediately from the scalarHtml() / swaggerUiHtml() / redocHtml() helpers, and on the auto-mounted /docs route as a loud 500 (carrying this message) the first time the page renders.

 Low-level helpers

-The same options flow through the scalarHtml() and swaggerUiHtml() helpers (from the @daloyjs/core/docs subpath) if you render the docs page yourself.
-Multiple digests are supported — separate them with whitespace, and the strongest one the browser understands wins.
+The same options flow through the scalarHtml(), swaggerUiHtml(), and redocHtml() helpers (from the @daloyjs/core/docs subpath) if you render the docs page yourself.
+Multiple digests are supported: separate them with whitespace, and the strongest one the browser understands wins.
 The crossOrigin field defaults to "anonymous"; set it to "use-credentials" only when the asset host needs credentialed requests.